TamarAsashvili/react-reserve/README.md

 ## Starting Repo for MERN Stack - The Complete Guide
 ## Starting Repo for MERN Stack - The Complete Guide

+Full stack apps with MongoDb, React, Express and Node

 npm run dev